Iran sounds out Japan about possible Hassan Rouhani visit: source | The Japan Times

-TEHRAN/TOKYO – Iran sounded out Japan on Tuesday about President Hassan Rouhani visiting the country, a source close to bilateral relations said.
+TEHRAN/TOKYO – Iran relayed to Japan on Tuesday its wish for President Hassan Rouhani to visit the country, a source close to bilateral relations has said.

-The development comes after Prime Minister Shinzo Abe visited Iran in June.
+The development comes after Abe visited Iran in June.
 He was the first Japanese leader to do so since 1978.

+During the meeting, Abe also explained to Araghchi that Japan is considering sending the Self-Defense Forces to the Middle East, to improve information-gathering capabilities and ensure commercial shipping operations can be conducted safely, Chief Cabinet Secretary Yoshihide Suga said Wednesday.

+Abe told Araghchi that Iran needs to fulfill its obligation to ensure the safe navigation of ships in the Persian Gulf, Suga said.

 Rouhani has welcomed Japan’s efforts to ease tensions in the Middle East amid an ongoing standoff with the United States over a 2015 nuclear deal, the deputy foreign minister said Tuesday during a meeting with Abe, according to the Japanese Foreign Ministry.

-Following the U.S.’s withdrawal from the deal, Iran has gradually stepped away from commitments under the landmark agreement with major world powers under which it promised to limit its uranium stockpiles and enrichment levels in exchange for relief from crippling economic sanctions.
+Following the U.S.’s withdrawal from the deal, Iran has gradually stepped away from its commitments under the landmark agreement with major world powers — under which it had promised to limit its uranium stockpiles and enrichment levels in exchange for relief from crippling economic sanctions.

 President Donald Trump withdrew the United States from the deal last year, calling it “horrible” and “one-sided.”